 Best Budget Backpacking camping tent

 When you are trying to discover the top low-cost backpacking tent, consider the Kelty Late Start 2.
-This 2-person shelter offers an excellent balance of affordability and functionality.
+This two-person shelter offers an excellent balance of affordability and functionality.
 Its freestanding design makes it easy to set up and is a good option.
-While it might not be the light tent on the market, it provides reliable protection from the components and is a good entry-level ultralight tent.
-Look for backpacking gear deals and sales to discover the top 2-person Backpacking tents on the market offers for those on a budget.
+While it might not be the light tent on the market, it provides reliable protection from the elements and is a good entry-level ultralight tent.
+Look for backpacking gear deals and sales to discover the top two-person Backpacking tents on the market offers for those on a budget.

 1. What is the best ultralight backpacking tent for long-distance hiking?